gitgrupoift/cestaportuguesa/plugins/delivery-date-for-woocommerce/readme.txt

 * fix issues for virtual product option
 * give email label for delivery date.

+= 1.1.5 =
+* Adminisrator can edit the Delivery date from the order page in admin panel

+= 1.1.6 =
+* Minor bug fixes
+* removed the datepicker from order edit screen

+= 1.1.7 =
+* Minor bug fixes for the admin settings

 == Upgrade Notice ==
 First version, no upgrades needed.